confluentinc/cp-ansible/VARIABLES.md

 ***

+### fetch_log_files

+Boolean to have cp-ansible fetch log files upon a failed healthcheck.
+Can be overwritten for each component

+Default:  true

+***

+### fetch_log_files_exclude_patterns

+List or string of regex for log files to be excluded upon a failed healthcheck.
+Can be overwritten for each component

+Default:  ""

+***

 ### custom_log4j

 Boolean to configure ZK, Kafka Broker, Kafka Connect, and ksqlDB's logging with the RollingFileAppender and log cleanup functionality.
 Not necessary for other components.